albar965/littlenavmap-manual/src/en/LEGEND.rst

 ~~~~~~~~~~~~~~~~~~

 Labels for the user and AI aircraft can be configured in options on the page :ref:`options-map-labels`.

+Note that AI/multiplayer aircraft labels have a ``…`` appended if label texts are suppressed due to higher
+zoom distances or lower detail levels.

 Display of traffic can be enabled or disabled in menu :ref:`view-menu`.